|

 | Storage Temperature | Room temperature |

-| Synonyms | N-(2-Hydroxyethyl)piperazine-N'-2-ethanesulfonic acid |
+| Odor | Odorless |

-As an accredited 4-(2-Hydroxyethyl)piperazine-1-ethanesulfonic Acid factory, we enforce strict quality protocols—every batch undergoes rigorous testing to ensure consistent efficacy and safety standards.
+As an accredited 4-(2-Hydroxyethyl)piperazine-1-ethanesulfonic acid factory, we enforce strict quality protocols—every batch undergoes rigorous testing to ensure consistent efficacy and safety standards.

 |

-| Shelf Life | The shelf life of 4-(2-Hydroxyethyl)piperazine-1-ethanesulfonic acid (HEPES) is typically 3–5 years when stored properly. |
+| Shelf Life | 4-(2-Hydroxyethyl)piperazine-1-ethanesulfonic acid has a typical shelf life of 2-3 years when stored tightly sealed, cool, and dry. |

-Competitive 4-(2-Hydroxyethyl)piperazine-1-ethanesulfonic Acid prices that fit your budget—flexible terms and customized quotes for every order.
+Competitive 4-(2-Hydroxyethyl)piperazine-1-ethanesulfonic acid prices that fit your budget—flexible terms and customized quotes for every order.

 For samples, pricing, or more information, please contact us at +8615365186327 or mail to sales3@ascent-chem.com.